• Home

 5. Let pretzel rods dry completely before packaging or serving.

-Store in an airtight container at room temperature.
-Placing in the refrigerator may cause the pretzel to soften.
+Store the pretzel rods in an airtight container at room temperature.
+Do not place them in the refrigerator, as it may cause the pretzels to soften.

 Christmas Pretzel Rods Recipe